sandialabs/suncal/doc/Manual/manual.md

 or by downloading the source code, navigating to the source folder, and running:

-        python setup.py install
+        pip install .

-The calculator can be imported into your code with
+Suncal can be imported into your code with

         import suncal

-Refer to the docs folder of the source code repository for usage examples in Jupyter Notebook format.
+Refer to the docs folder of the source code repository for API documentation and examples in Jupyter Notebook format.

 # Command line usage

-Once the Python package is installed, a command-line interface to the calculator is available.
+Once the Python package is installed, a command-line interface to Suncal is available.
-This allows for the calculator's algorithms to be used within other programming languages and scripts such as LabView, Metcal, or R.
+This allows for Suncal's algorithms to be used within other programming languages and scripts such as LabView, Metcal, or R.
 The following command line programs are installed with the Python package:

 - `suncalui`: Launches the user interface